openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 - Baremetal BSP for Genesys 2 FPGA board featuring CVA6
 - Linux ports for CV32A6 and CV64A6 on the Genesys 2 board, based on UBoot bootloader, OpenSBI firmware and Yocto embedded Linux distribution builder
-- Toolchains (parameters for GCC compilation...)
+- Toolchains (architecture description for GCC compilation...)

 FreeRTOS is a product of a sister project, that has been kept in sync with the CVA6 project.